openshift-pipelines/pipelines-as-code/README.md

 PipelineRuns for your GitHub repository should run.
 It also generates an example pipeline in the `.tekton` folder.
 Commit and push the pipeline to your repo to start using pipelines as code.

-Note that even if installing with Github application is the preferred installation method, Pipeline As Code supports other methods :
+Note that even if installing with GitHub application is the preferred installation method, Pipeline As Code supports other methods :

-- Github direct Webhook
+- GitHub direct Webhook
 - Gitlab public and private instances.
 - Bitbucket Cloud
 - Bitbucket Server